 Tax Fraud & Deceitful Title.

-Among the haters of the show that we were talking about, a sizeable chunk is probably the real bush people and other permanent residents of the state.
-They particularly don’t like the show’s misleading name, which suggests that the family are indigenous people of Alaska and visibly they’re not.
+Among the show’s haters that we were talking about, a sizeable chunk is probably the real bush people and other permanent residents of the state.
+They particularly don’t like the show’s misleading name, suggesting that the family are indigenous people of Alaska, and visibly they’re not.

 Billy and Ami Brown only came to live in Alaska in the 80s, and since their show took off, the Brown family is rumored to not even live in Alaska 24/7 and 365 days of the year.

 Representation of minorities like the indigenous groups is already a boiling socio-political rumor in the country.
 Furthermore, the locals probably don’t like that the Brown Family represents Alaskan people when they identify only loosely as Alaskans.

 If that was not deceitful enough, Billy Brown and Joshua ‘Bam Bam’ Brown almost went to prison in 2015 for Tax Fraud.
 Despite not living in Alaska year-round, the family collected the Fund Dividend accessible to only permanent residents.

 Fortunately, the family could pay their fines and bail and avoid any jail time.
 Now that they have moved to the forests of Washington, maybe they can rebrand themselves without angering anyone this time.